 Instead, foodies filled their shopping carts with romaine plus arugula and radicchio.

 Yet, hardy, crunchy iceberg still accounts for 70% of the lettuces raised in California (down from 80% in the mid-1970s, however).
-It’s still popular in foodservice (commercial, institutional), at salad bars and casual restaurants.
+It’s still popular in food service (commercial, institutional), at salad bars, and at casual restaurants.

 Let the wedge salad add fun and crunch to your meals.
 If you have a daily dinner salad, feature the wedge once a week.
 Turn it into a DIY salad buffet for family and guests.
 An ingredients list is below.